 Laura joined Homerton in 2018 from Queens' College, Cambridge, where she provided maternity cover for the role of Communications Manager.

 Chris joined Homerton in 2018.
 He is responsible for the College's fundraising efforts, including the annual telethon.
 This raises funds to pay for student support in the form of burasries, awards, student resources and many other causes both academic and non-academic.

 Emeritus Fellow and Keeper of the Roll

 An Emeritus Fellow of the College and formerly Senior Tutor, Peter is a landscape historian.
-The Keeper of the Roll chairs the Alumni Liaison Committee and helps keep the College in good contact with our former students.
+The Keeper of the Roll sits on the External Relations Committee and helps keep the College in good contact with our former students.